 While we understand the strong urge to intervene in circumstances that may be difficult to observe, there are many reasons - biological, ethical and legal - to allow nature to take its course.
 We understand that our decision not to intervene may be difficult for some viewers, but we continue to maintain that the Maine Eagle webcams are an opportunitiy for citizens and students to observe the natural world in it's purest form and to understand the many pressures that wildlife face.

 Some positive news to keep in mind is that Eaglecam1 is just one of over 600 eagle nests found in Maine during the 2013 annual nest census.
 This represents a continued increase in eagle abundance over the past three decades.
 For general information about eagles we encourage you to visit this informative webpage from the Cornell Lab of Ornithology.
 If you are interested in learning more about BRI's eagle research visit us here.

 If you seek further information about this feel free to contact us at firstname.lastname@example.org.
 All the best from Biodiversity Research Institute

 Welcome to BRI’s live eagle webcams.
-This webcam is sponsored by Brookfield Renewable Energy Group.
 Video cameras located at two separate eagle nests provide live feed of nesting bald eagles.
 The cameras feature pan tilt and zoom abilities to enrich our observations.
 These nests are located in Maine and have a long history of use and nesting success.
 Activity can occur at the nest at any time.
 Breeding activity will typically take place between March and July.
 Join in the conversation in BRI's NING online community and join us on twitter and facebook for updates.